charantejasparimi/PSQL_CursorBasedPagination/README.md

   - Displays the CSV file content with **cursor-based pagination**.
   - Allows users to export the viewed data either as a **CSV** or **PDF** file.

-# CSV File Management App

-This project is a simple web application that allows users to upload, view, paginate, and export CSV files in different formats (CSV, PDF).
-The app is built with a **ReactJS** frontend and **NodeJS** backend, connected to a PostgreSQL database.

-## Folder Structure

-The project contains two main folders:

-- `frontend`: Contains the ReactJS code for the user interface.
-- `backend`: Contains the NodeJS and ExpressJS code for the server-side logic, including database interactions and API routes.

-## Frontend

-### Technologies Used:

-- ReactJS
-- Axios (for HTTP requests)
-- CSS (Tailwind CSS, custom styles)

-### Main Components:

-- **Upload Component**:

-  - Allows users to upload a CSV file to the backend.
-  - Sends the file to the server via a POST request to import it into the PostgreSQL database.

-- **View Component**:

-  - Displays the CSV file content with **cursor-based pagination**.
-  - Allows users to export the viewed data either as a **CSV** or **PDF** file.

-  Install Required dependencies through npm install and run with npm start

 # Backend